AlgoMaster Logo

 Each node contains two parts:

-2. and A pointer or reference to the next node in the sequence
+2. A pointer (or reference) to the next node in the sequence.

 The last node points to null, indicating end of the list.

-Unlike arrays, where all elements are stored together in a single, continuous block of memory, the nodes in a linked list can be scattered across memory.
+Unlike arrays, where all elements are stored together in a single, contiguous block of memory, the nodes in a linked list can be scattered across memory.

 Arrays (Contiguous Memory Allocation)